lguzzon-scratchbook/gdb/README.md

 - Secure storage of roles in internal graph
 - [Security Implementation](https://github.com/estebanrfp/gdb/wiki/RBAC-Security)

-> **Important Notice**: This project is currently in the research and development phase and is not yet ready for production use.
-Please wait until it reaches the beta or stable phase before deploying it in a live environment.
-Refer to the [Project Status](#project-status) section for more details.
+> **Important Notice**: This project has progressed from its active development phase and is now in the beta stage.
+While it is functional and stable in controlled environments, it is recommended to evaluate its suitability for production based on the specific needs of your environment.
+For more details, please refer to the [Project Status](#project-status)

+## ⚠️ Reliability Notice

+This is a distributed database (P2P + CRDT); therefore:
+• In extreme conditions (network failures, partial synchronization, or unconventional usage), unexpected behavior may occur.
+• Any reported issues will be prioritized and resolved in upcoming patch versions.

+The project has achieved the expected stability goals (such as conflict resolution, synchronization, and distributed storage), without intending to ignore the limitations inherent to distributed technologies (P2P + CRDT).

+gdb‑p2p has been rigorously tested with our common usage examples in such environments, demonstrating greater stability than many other well-known distributed databases.

 ---

 ## Installation